Executive Overview

 Investment Perspective

 The investment case rests on structural positioning rather than projected returns.
-Marbella East and its forested upland communities have held demand from international buyers seeking space, privacy and nature within reach of the coast — a profile that the protected status of La Mairena reinforces.
+Marbella East and its forested upland communities have held demand from international buyers seeking space, privacy and nature within reach of the coast - a profile that this area's protected status reinforces.
 The principal supply dynamic is the binding constraint on new building: in a biosphere community where the great majority of land is held as protected green space, future competing inventory is limited by design, not by market cycle.

 Large-plot villas at this elevation, with full sea-and-mountain views and protected surroundings, represent a thin band of the market relative to the volume of standard coastal apartments and townhouses below.
 The rural character and plot size also widen the potential use cases - primary residence, lock-up-and-leave second home, or, subject to local permissions, a nature-based hospitality or agrotourism asset.
 No specific return projections are implied.

-La Mairena was conceived as an ecologically led community: its masterplan deliberately restricted construction to a small share of the land to preserve the cork oak and pine forest, and the area now sits within the Sierra de las Nieves UNESCO Biosphere Reserve.
-That stewardship is the relevant credibility argument here — the value of the setting is underwritten by an explicit, long-standing commitment to conservation and low density rather than by short-term development.
-The villa itself is a completed, move-in-ready home; full construction, ownership and specification documentation is available for review on request.
+This part of Marbella was masterplanned as an ecologically led community: construction was deliberately restricted to a small share of the land to preserve the cork oak and pine forest, and the area now sits within the Sierra de las Nieves UNESCO Biosphere Reserve.
+That stewardship underwrites the value of the setting — the openness and green surroundings are protected by an explicit, long-standing commitment to conservation and low density rather than left to market pressure.
+The villa itself is a completed, move-in-ready home sold freehold (pleno dominio); full ownership and specification documentation is available for review on request.

 Private Access